What Is a Merchant Acquirer?

 4. The card issuing bank sends either “approved” or “declined” back to the card network, which sends this message back to the acquirer, and the acquirer withdraws the funds.

-5. The acquirer holds the funds for an agreed-upon transaction settlement period (usually 24 to 48 hours) and releases these funds to the merchant.
+5. The merchant acquirer holds the funds for an agreed-upon transaction settlement period and releases these funds to the merchant.

-Once a purchase is completed, there is a period of time in which the merchant acquirer is liable for the reversal of any card transactions made (known as a chargeback).
-After this period is over, the issuing bank becomes liable for an unsuccessful chargeback.
+Once a purchase is completed, there is a period of time during which the merchant acquirer is liable for the reversal of any card transactions made (known as a chargeback).
+The issuing bank becomes liable for an unsuccessful chargeback after this period is over.

 Chargebacks are often initiated when: